Spencer Torkelson Player Props: Tigers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 13th-ranked team ERA across all league pitching staffs (4.11).
+- The Marlins' 4.12 team ERA ranks 14th across all league pitching staffs.

-- The Marlins give up the eighth-fewest home runs in baseball (114 total, 1.1 per game).
+- Marlins pitchers combine to allow 116 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- The Marlins will look to Cueto (0-1) in his third start this season.

-- The righty last appeared on Saturday against the Colorado Rockies, when he went six innings, allowing one earned run while giving up two hits.
+- His last appearance was on Sunday against the Colorado Rockies, when the left-hander tossed seven innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.